php-fig/fig-standards/proposed/http-client/http-client.md

 the server or the response from the server before returning.
 In this case the request and the response must be consistent between the body and headers.
-I.e. a server may return a gzip encoded body and the client may know how to decode this, when it decodes the body the client MUST also remove the header that specify this encoding.
+I.e. a server may return a gzip encoded body and the client may know how to decode this, when it decodes the body the client MUST also remove the header that specifies this encoding.

 ### Exceptions